Last week, I hosted a Back to School Feast for the

-Tonight Mr. Nielson and I celebrate our children with our own
+Mr. Nielson and I will celebrate our children with our own

 family Back to School Feast!
 This will be our 8th dinner!!

-If you are hosting a BTS feast in your home and share it on social media,
+If you are hosting a BTS feast in your home and sharing it on social media,

 please use #backtoschoolfeast so we can all see what you have done!